kenzanlabs/react-seed/README.md

 # react-webpack-stack

-A seed / starter repo for React based UI applications
+Use this repository as a starting point for React-based UI applications.

 ## Project Setup

-Note: It is recommended that a Javascript based IDE is used, like Webstorm, as they have a lot of the code quality and syntax tooling supported as plugins, often times right out of the box.
+We recommend using a JavaScript-based IDE (like WebStorm) as they provide code quality and syntax tooling supported as plugins, often right out of the box.

-### Steps
+### Setup Steps

-1. If you don't already have it, download and install NodeJS >=6.4.0, which comes with npm.
+1. If you don't already have it, download and install NodeJS 6.4.0 or later.
+(Installing NodeJS will also install npm.)

-1. This project favors Yarn, so make sure you have the latest by updating it after installing Node by running
+1. This project favors Yarn, so make sure you have the latest.

   ```
   $ npm install -g yarn@0.24.6
   ```

-1. Now install the build and application dependencies by running
+1. Install the build and application dependencies.

   ```
   $ yarn install